ychfan/youtube-vos.org/_pages/dataset/vis.md

 * 8,171 unique video instances
 * 232k high-quality manual annotations

+**The 2022 version** was used for "[the 4th large-scale video object segmentation challenge]({{ site.baseurl }}/challenge/2022/)" at CVPR 2022.
+* 71 additional long videos (3430 frames) in validation, with additional separate evaluation
+* 259 additional unique video instances, 9304 high-quality manual annotations
+* The additional long videos (L) are separately evaluated from previous videos (S), and the final mAP is the average of mAP_L and mAP_S

 We believe YouTube-VIS can serve as a valuable benchmark for not only the video instance segmentation task, but also related tasks such as video semantic segmentation.